ESPN awards ESPYs to victims of Larry Nassar, hero coaches from Parkland, Fla.

 Hixon, a married father of two, died running toward gunfire to help fleeing students.

-Bonner accepted the award -- traditionally given to coaches for on-field heroics -- on behalf of the three men's off-field heroism as their surviving family members proudly took the stage behind him.
+Bonner accepted the award -- traditionally given to coaches for on-field heroics -- on behalf of the three men's off-field heroism, while their surviving family members proudly took the stage behind him.

 The Associated Press contributed to this report.